akshaypatidar26/convert_parquet-csv/README.md

 # convert_parquet-csv

-=>you can use the following command:
+you can use the following command:

 ``pip install pandas``

 ``pip install pyarrow``